 There are one of two situations that we consider in this course.
 One is an object that begins to fall from rest, accelerating as it goes, up until the point at which it reaches terminal velocity.
 At that point the force of friction upwards equals the force of gravity down, and the falling object has reached its terminal velocity.
 It's still moving, of course, but it's no longer accelerating.

-Another situation we might see is a mass that is moving with some initial velocity at time t = 0, and we start examining its velocity as it slows down to the resistive force R.
+Another situation we might see is a mass that is moving with some initial velocity at time t = 0, and we start examining its velocity as it slows down as a result of the resistive force R.

 There are other resistance scenarios that you might encounter, but these are two common ones.